jinmmin/beanboat.github.io/_posts/2022-01-10-replication-and-consistency.md

 Find the last transaction that was processed before the fault occurred from its log.
 Connect to the leader and request changes occurred since the follower was disconnected.

 #### Leader failure
+Failover is switching to a redundant or standby machine when the current one fails.
 Failover can be either manual or automatic.
 An automatic process usually consists of the following steps:
 - Determine that the leader has failed, usually based on **timeout**.
 - Choose and promote a new leader.
 This could be done through an **election** process, which is a **consensus** problem.
 - Reconfigure the system to use the new leader.
 Clients need to send their writes to the new leader, and the other followers need to start consuming data changes from the new leader.